Discover a selection of the most distinguished and influential individuals in Spanish history with our list of the top 15 famous Spanish people.

 14. Francisco Goya

-Goya was mainly a portrait artist and painted many portraits of the Spanish royal family and aristocracy.
+Goya specialized primarily in portraiture, producing numerous captivating portraits of the Spanish royal family and the aristocracy.

 13. Fernando Alonso

-Fernando Alonso was born in 1981 and is a famous Formula 1 racing driver worldwide, being the most famous Spanish driver.
+Born in 1981, Fernando Alonso is a globally renowned Formula 1 racing driver, widely recognized as the most prominent Spanish driver.

-This Spanish poet was arrested and executed in 1936 by Franco’s soldiers for his political views and homosexuality.
+Tragically, Federico García Lorca’s life was cut short when he was arrested and executed in 1936 by soldiers loyal to Francisco Franco, due to his political views and his homosexuality.

 10. Paco Rabanne

 Paco Rabanne, a fashion designer from the northern Spanish region of País Vasco, has attained worldwide acclaim for his fragrances and fashion creations.

 At 88 years of age, his name is synonymous with style and luxury.

 Before entering the fashion world, Paco Rabanne pursued a degree in architecture and commenced his career by crafting jewelry for renowned fashion houses like Givenchy and Dior.